 In 2014 we competed in Sydney with 13 new members, and then returned to Hobart in 2015.
 This year, we placed first in the small chorus division!
 Our final convention with Rose was Wollongong 2016, where we created some wonderful memories.
 Rose retired from Sweet Adelines after nearly 25 years of directing, and we farewelled her with a final concert - 'Sauce on the Side: Reminiscing'.

 BCS continued under the direction of our Music Team and several guest directors in 2017, before appointing Kelly Shepard as Musical Director in November 2017.
+After a wonderful year leading the chorus, Kelly stepped down to devote more time to his family and career.
+We are now led by Interim Musical Director Julie Edwards, and are seeking expressions of interest for a new Musical Director.

 Our chorus has gone from strength to strength over the past 15+ years, and we look forward to writing the next chapter of BCS history!